 The first factor that influences the price you pay for CPC advertising is your maximum bid.

 This is the amount you’re willing to pay each time someone clicks on your ad.
 Your actual CPC may be less than your maximum bid, but you need to set your maximum bid as your limit on how much you want to pay to obtain leads.

-CPC is also influenced by ad rank.
-Your ad rank is a value that determines your ad’s position in relation to other ads.
+Ad Rank also influences your CPC.
+Your Ad Rank is a value that determines your ad’s position in relation to other ads.
 It’s based on your bid amount, auction-time ad quality, context of the person’s search, and other factors.

-Quality score is how Google AdWords rates your ad.
-It’s based on your click through rate (CTR) keyword relevancy, and landing page quality.
-It is crucial that you choose the right keywords and accompany them with an effective landing page to improve your quality score.
+Quality Score is how Google AdWords rates your ad.
+It’s based on your CTR, keyword relevancy, and landing page quality.
+You must choose the right keywords and accompany them with a useful landing page to improve your Quality Score.